galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    > 1.
 Are there differences in complexity comparing the graph with and without the summarize output option?
->    > <details>
->    >
+>    > > ### {% icon solution %} Solution
->    > <summary>Click to view answers</summary>
->    > 1.
+>    > > 1.
 Yes, there are differences.
 As you can see, the activation of the Summarize option reduces the size of the graph because this parameter causes families of GO terms to be conflated.
 Each major branch in the full results is still present in the summarized results, but now is reduced to 1 or 2 most representative terms, leading to a graph that is much easier to interpret while still containing all the key functional information.
->    > </details>
+>    > {: .solution}
 >    {: .question}
 {: .hands_on}